-Real World Math 1 Credit
+Real World Math

-Recommendation: A 60-89% average in Applied Geometry; a 60-69% in Academic Trigonometry; a 60-69% in Academic Geometry in 11th grade
+Recommendation: A 60-89% average in Applied Geometry; a 60-69% in Academic Trigonometry; a 60-69% in Academic Geometry or Algebra IB in $11^{\rm th}$ grade

 Real World Math is a course designed to help students prepare for the math of everyday life.
 Skills like writing checks, balancing a checkbook, filing tax forms, filling out loan applications and many others are presented.
 In addition, valuable information about making budgets, buying automobiles and houses, choosing insurance coverage, using credit and other daily life issues are covered.
 This course will help prepare the student for the math needed to succeed in day-to-day life.